-Tickets are by donation.
-A donation of $10 or more enters you in this year’s raffle (prizes will be announced soon).
+Tickets are by donation through the ticketing system (link above).
+A donation of $10 or more enters you in this year’s raffle (featuring swag from our national partners, Ben & Jerry’s pint coupons, and Lake Champlain Chocolates).
 Each household only needs one ticket to view the films.
 Some ticket options include VNRC memberships and an additional donation.
 We are grateful for your support!

 To get your ticket, click on the link above, select Register Now, and choose Sign Up on the ticket option you wish to select.
 You will be asked to enter your name, email, and a password into Qudio, the film-viewing platform.

 After you enter your information, choose your ticket on the following screen.
 Once you register, you will be emailed a link to the films.
 They will start at 6:30pm on April 8th (Please log in a few minutes early to make sure you don’t miss the start of festival).

 We’ll see you then!
 (For any questions, email Colin Keegan at email@example.com.)

 The silent auction is back this year!
 Check out the items ahead of time, and start bidding at 9am on April 1st!
 The auction will remain open until 11pm on Sunday, April 11th.